 - Affordable Housing Development & Preservation increases primarily because of the \$910,000 increase in the transfer to the CIP for affordable housing based on anticipated meals tax revenue.
-Personnel increases are associated with the addition of 1.00 FTE-a housing analyst-and regular salary and benefit increases. - Home Ownership increases due to regular salary and benefit adjustments and the restoration of the FY 2022 reduction in travel and training expenditures.
-Salary and benefits increased further due to the pay scale adjustments approved by Council. - Leadership & Management increases due to regular salary and benefit fluctuation and the restoration of the FY 2022 travel and training expenditures.
-Salary and benefits increased further due to the FY 2023 pay scale adjustments approved by Council. - Housing Rehabilitation increases primarily due to an increase to the CDBG 0% Loan Program.
-Other increases were the result of salary and benefit fluctuation and the restoration of the FY 2022 travel and training expenditures.
-Salary and benefits increased further due to the FY 2023 pay scale adjustments approved by Council. - Landlord & Tenant Relations increases due to regular salary and benefit adjustments and updated professional services expenditures to align with actual grant amounts.
-Salary and benefits increased further due to the FY 2023 pay scale adjustments approved by Council.
+Personnel increases are associated with the addition of 1.00 FTE-a housing analyst-and regular salary and benefit increases. - Home Ownership increases due to regular salary and benefit adjustments and the restoration of the FY 2022 reduction in travel and training expenditures. - Leadership & Management increases due to regular salary and benefit fluctuation and the restoration of travel and training expenditures. - Housing Rehabilitation increases primarily due to an increase to the CDBG 0% Loan Program.
+Other increases were the result of salary and benefit fluctuation and the restoration of travel and training expenditures. - Landlord & Tenant Relations increases due to regular salary and benefit adjustments and updated professional services expenditures to align with actual grant amounts.

-Program FY 2021 Actual FY 2022 Approved FY 2023 Approved \$ Change 2022 - 2023 % Change 2022 - 2023 Affordable Housing Development & Preservation 3.80 3.80 4.80 1.00 26.3% Home Ownership 0.95 0.95 0.95 0.00 0.0% Leadership & Management 5.20 5.20 5.20 0.00 0.0% Housing Rehabilitation 1.45 1.45 1.45 0.00 0.0% Landlord & Tenant Relations 3.60 3.60 3.60 0.00 0.0% Total FTEs 15.00 15.00 16.00 1.00 6.7%
+FY 2021 FY 2022 FY 2023 \$ Change % Change Program Actual Approved Proposed 2022 - 2023 2022 - 2023 Affordable Housing Development & Preservation 3.80 3.80 4.80 1.00 26.3% Home Ownership 0.95 0.95 0.95 0.00 0.0% Leadership & Management 5.20 5.20 5.20 0.00 0.0% Housing Rehabilitation 1.45 1.45 1.45 0.00 0.0% Landlord & Tenant Relations 3.60 3.60 3.60 0.00 0.0% Total FTEs 15.00 15.00 16.00 1.00 6.7%

-• Affordable Housing Development & Preservation increases by 1.00 FTE due to the addition of a housing analyst position to focus on efforts related to affordable housing development and preservation, citywide planning efforts, asset management functions, and the Housing Master Plan update.
+Affordable Housing Development & Preservation increases by 1.00 FTE due to the addition of a housing analyst position to focus on efforts related to affordable housing development and preservation, citywide planning efforts, asset management functions, and the Housing Master Plan update.